Skip to content

 kubectl delete secret github-token -n mcp-test

-kubectl delete authpolicy mcps-auth-policy -n mcp-test --ignore-not-found
+kubectl delete authpolicy github-token-replacement-policy -n mcp-test --ignore-not-found